earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-lidar-and-raster/lidar-intro/2018-02-05-lidar02-lidar-point-clouds.md

 </div>

 In the last lesson, you learned the basics of how a lidar system works.
 In this lesson, you will learn about lidar point clouds.
-The point cloud is one of the commonly found lidar data products and it the "native" format for discrete return lidar data.
+The point cloud is one of the commonly found lidar data products and it is the "native" format for discrete return lidar data.
 In this lesson you will explore some point cloud data using the plas.io viewer.

 ## Explore Lidar Points in Plas.io